cyphercrescent/sepalsolver-doc/docs/source/Math.rst

 Any
 ===
    Description:
-       Determines whether any value in a one-dimensional or two-dimensional array is <c>true</c>.
+       Determines whether any value in a one-dimensional or two-dimensional array is true.
-       This method checks each element in the input array and returns <c>true</c> if at least one value is true; otherwise, <c>false</c>.
+       This method checks each element in the input array and returns true if at least one value is true; otherwise, false.

        .. code-block:: CSharp